Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: The Proposed IGL Framework

-To improve QoS and reduce packet loss rates, we assign the slot choices of STAs $\mathbf{z} \triangleq [z_1, \dots, z_K]$ in the period, where $z_k \in \{1, \dots, Z\}$ $\forall k$.
-Let $u_k(n)$ denote the number of packets successfully sent by STA $k$ during the $n$-th period, where $n = 1, 2, 3, \dots$, and $u_k(n) \in \{0, 1\}$ since each STA transmits only one packet per period, as mentioned in Section \ref{sec:wifi_system_model}.
-The reliability of each STA is defined as the successful packet transmission rate averaged over time as
+To improve QoS and reduce packet loss rates, we can assign the slot choices of STAs $\mathbf{z} \triangleq [z_1, \dots, z_K]$ in the period, where $z_k \in \{1, \dots, Z\}$.
+Let $u_k(n)$ denote the number of packets successfully sent by STA $k$ during the $n$-th slot.
+Note that $u_k(n) \in \{0, 1\}$ since each STA transmits only one packet per slot, as mentioned in Section \ref{sec:wifi_system_model}.
+Then, the reliability of each STA is defined as the successful packet transmission rate averaged over time as

 Note that unsuccessful transmissions can occur due to insufficient transmission time in each assigned slot (e.g., caused by contention backoffs) or due to decoding errors (e.g., caused by interference).

-The QoS requirement is that each STA's reliability must exceed a threshold $\hat{r}$.
-We express the expected value of the reliability of STA $k$ for given measured network states and slot assignment decisions as $\expt[r_k|\hat{\mathcal{S}},\mathbf{z}]$.
-The objective is to minimize the number of slots, $Z$, in the period or equivalently the transmission periodicity while ensuring transmission reliability as
+Suppose that we have a QoS requirement such that each STA's reliability must exceed a threshold $\hat{r}$.
+Specifically, the expected value of the reliability of STA $k$, given the measured network states and slot assignment decisions, $\mathbb{E}[r_k|\hat{\mathcal{S}},\mathbf{z}]$, must be greater than or equal to $\hat{r}$, which becomes the constraint.
+The objective is to minimize the number of slots, $Z$, in the period or, equivalently, the transmission periodicity.
+Minimizing $Z$ is essential for preserving update freshness.
+A smaller $Z$ enables more frequent status reporting, whereas a larger one increases the risk of stale information, potentially leading to suboptimal control actions and safety-critical failures.
+In IIoT applications that require real-time monitoring and control, optimizing $Z$ is therefore fundamental to maintaining timely data collection and delivery from STAs \cite{nasrallah2018ultralow,cavalcanti2022wifi,zanbouri2024comprehensive}.
+Finally, the optimization problem is given by

-The straightforward formulation in \eqref{eq:prob:cni_management_problem} is challenging to solve due to the lack of a clear structure for deriving the slot assignments and the minimum slot number from the network states.
-To address this issue, the problem is transformed into a graph modeling task, as described below.
+However, the straightforward formulation in \eqref{eq:prob:cni_management_problem} is difficult to solve due to the lack of a clear structure for deriving the slot assignments and the minimum number of slots from the network states.
+To address this challenge, the problem is reformulated as a graph-constructing task, which will be discussed in the following section.